 You can redeem points for a variety of consumer goods like Marks & Spencer and House of Fraser vouchers.
 However, these all work out at 2p per point and so are not desperately exciting (although still worth 2% cashback on Standard Class spending and 3% on First Class spending).

 The interesting redemptions are those involving free East Coast rail tickets.
 As these are only valid on the East Coast line (London – York – Edinburgh and onwards) it is obviously only worth bothering with if you would be interested in redeeming for this route.
-Full details are here but the headline numbers are:
+The headline numbers are:

 - Return First Class ticket – 900 points